imapp-pl/gas-cost-estimator/docs/strategy.md

 When generating our programs we want to ensure the following:

 1. **uniform coverage** - we want programs to cover the space of OPCODEs completely, so that all the OPCODEs are modeled appropriately and "fairly".
-    - all impact of values on stack is captured (at least at the level of variance per OPCODE)
+    - impact of values on stack is captured (at least at the level of variation per OPCODE)
-    - all impact of circumstances where the instructions appear and their "surroundings" is captured
+    - impact of circumstances where the instructions appear and their "surroundings" is captured
 2. **little measurement noise** - we want programs to be such that noise is limited.
     - in particular we want to be able to tell, if factors external to the OPCODE traits can impact the measurement
-    - i.e. we want to separate "good variance" from "bad variance.".
+    - i.e. we want to separate "good variance" from "bad variance."
 The former means variance that captures intrinsic differences in the resource that instructions consume.
 The latter means variance introduced by inadequate measurement and external factors.
 3. **feasibility of measurement** - we want programs to be easily supplied to various EVM implementations and measurement harnesses we devise

 The final approach to generate programs will be devised in Stage II in an iterative manner, so as to arrive at the simplest solution which gives good results.